Fokker 60

 NEDERLANDSE LEZERS: LEES HIER.....

-The Fokker 60 is not issued as a 1/72 model so a Fokker 50 was converted.
-This is a mixed media kit released in the summer of 2002 by Classic Plane
+The Fokker 60 is not available as a 1/72 model so a Fokker 50 model was converted released in the summer of 2002 by Classic Plane.
+It is a mixed media kit.

 The fuselage is a vacuform with resin wings and details.
 The kit is quite good but the construction is not so easy.

-the Fokker 50 fuselage being cut in several section
+The Fokker 50 fuselage was cut in several section to get extensions.

 The assembled lengthened fuselage, still being sanded and added putty needed in areas.